bowdenk7/O365-TS-excel-addin/README.md

-d3-funnel-charts.ts  | This file contains the logic for creating an SVG visualization from data provided. scripts  | This folder contains all the files to handle UX & functional logic. themes  | This folder contains all the theme thumbnails and styles, and a JSON file that defines the theme properties.
+d3-funnel-charts.ts  | This file contains the logic for creating an SVG visualization from data provided. scripts  | This folder contains all the files to handle UX & functional logic. themes  | This folder contains all the theme thumbnails and styles, and a JSON file that defines the theme properties. typings | This folder contains TypeScript [type declarations](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/) which allow you to get type coverage for JavaScript libraries js | This folder contains the output JavaScript of your TypeScript compilation.
+You shouldn't need to look at these files.

 ### APIs and libraries ###
 For more details of d3-funnel-charts visualization, go to the [GitHub page](https://github.com/smilli/d3-funnel-charts)